FC Hirnyk Kryvyi Rih: History

 The modern football club currently competes in the Ukrainian First League and was formed in 2001.
 After finishing 3rd in the Ukrainian Amateur Championships in 2003 the club's administration decided to enter the professional leagues.

 The club plays their games at either "Shakhta Zhovtneva" or "Budivelnyk" stadiums.

 The club was promoted to the Ukrainian First League after finishing 4th in 2014.

 Unfortunately the club withdrew from the PFL at the end of the 2015–16 season.
 After a year's absence the club competed in the Ukrainian Amateur competition and in regained professional status for the 2018–19 season.

 In August 2020, the main team was transformed into FC Kryvbas Kryvyi Rih which was brought back to professional football.
 The Hirnyk U-19 team became the main team of Hirnyk.
 The teams played in the 2020–21 Ukrainian First League U–19 Championship.

+Also, Hirnyk entered the 2020–21 Ukrainian Football Amateur League and later changed its name to Kryvbas-2.